Huápoca: The Site

-En este sitio se encuentran vestigios de la Cultura Casas Grandes.
-Está formado por cuevas en medio de un emplazamiento de gran espectacularidad.

-The site is a complex of archaeological sites near the hot springs Huapoca.
-The various groups construction was made with adobe and fiber reinforcement.
+The site is an archeological complex near the hot springs Huapoca, consisting of caves containing vestiges of the Casas Grandes culture.

-These caves are considered the most impressive built on cliffs.
-Preserved structures are complete.
+The construction was made with adobe and fiber reinforcement, with structures built on cliffs.
+These structures are well-preserved.

-The Huápoca caves consist of the "Serpiente" and the Nido de Aguila caves.
-These are considered the most impressive on a cliff.
-It has complete structures.
+The Huápoca caves consist of the "Serpiente" and the Nido de Aguila caves, which have complete structures.

 Both caves have magnificent views of the Huápoca Canyon.

-The site remains depict cultural construction patterns similar to the entire region.
+The remaining site depicts cultural construction patterns similar to the entire region.

 Cueva Grande

-It is a very large and deep cave 3 km west of river Huapoca and Spa.
+It is a vast and deep cave 3 km west of river Huapoca and Spa.
 It is a complex of two floors.
 A cascade falls on the entrance of the cave.

 Cueva de la Serpiente

 It comprises constructions in perfect preservation conditions.
-It is a residential complex with about 15 rooms with the characteristic shaped "T" doors.
+It is a residential complex with about 15 rooms, each with characteristic "T" shaped doors.
 The cave has two entrances and a passage through a rocky outcrop, accessible through a ladder.